PADME-PHT/playground/src/backend/src/lib/data-generator/plugins/readme.md

 ## Idea

 Plugins are node modules stored in sub-folders.
 Each plugin supports the generation of at least one data type.
-For details on the idea behind data types and how to add your own please see the user documentation [here](https://docs.padme-analytics.de/en/how-to/playground#datatypes) and the data types folder inside the models directory (same level as this directory).
+For details on the idea behind data types and how to add your own please see the user documentation [here](https://docs.padme-analytics.de/en/how-to/playground#datatypes) and the data types folder inside the models directory (/src/backend/src/lib/models).

 ## Structure